bachya/ecowitt2mqtt/README.md

 ## Running in the Background

 `ecowitt2mqtt` doesn't, itself, provide any sort of daemonization mechanism.
-The suggested route is to use an application designed for this.
+The suggested route is to use a different application.

 ### `supervisord`